bqth29/simulated-bifurcation-algorithm/README.md

 ### Derived optimization models

-A lot of mathematical problems (QUBO, Travelling Salesman Problem, MAXCUT, ...) can be written as order-two multivariate polynomials problems, and thus can be solved using the Simulated Bifurcation algorithm.
+A lot of mathematical problems (QUBO, Travelling Salesman Problem, MAXCUT, ...) can be written as quadratic models, and thus can be solved using the Simulated Bifurcation algorithm.
 Some of them are already implemented in the `models` module:

 **🔬 Physics**